Francisco Leontaritis: Life

 Leontaritis was born in 1518 in Crete, son of the Greek catholic priest Nikolaos Leondaritis and his mistress Maria Siminopoula.
 After solving the problems of legitimacy, Nikolaos promoted Francisco to priesthood.
 In 1535 he is found as priest in the catholic church of Saint Tito (Hagios Titos) of Candia.
 Between 1537 and 1544 he was the organ player in the same church.
 It is not known how he studied music.
 In 1544 he appears to be a composer.

 He was an established musician and moved from Crete to Italy to study Renaissance polyphonic music.
 In 1549, because of his good voice, he became member of the famous choir of St. Mark in Venice under the direction of Adrian Willaert.

 He was a student of some of the greatest musicians of his time, such as Orlande de Lassus and Giovanni Pierluigi da Palestrina.
 He established a reputation very quickly in Venice as a capable composer and singer (cantore).
-He was thus invited to sing in churches in Rome and Padova, and was summoned to perform often at houses of nobles such as Antonio Zantani.
+He was thus invited to sing in churches in Rome and Padua, and was summoned to perform often at houses of nobles such as Antonio Zantani.
 His acquaintance with Nikolaus Stopius and German banker Jakob Fugger led him to Bavaria in Munich.
 He also worked as a composer in Augsburg and Salzburg.
 In 1568 he returned to Crete, possibly to avoid his debts.
 He worked as an organ player and teacher of music in St. Titus.
 His year of death is unknown, but records of him end in 1572.